kyxap1/starred/README.md

 ## Go

+- [module-security-public](https://github.com/gruntwork-io/module-security-public) - The public documentation for the gruntwork-io/module-security repo, which contains packages for setting up best practices for managing secrets, credentials, and servers
 - [kops](https://github.com/kubernetes/kops) - Kubernetes Operations (kops) - Production Grade K8s Installation, Upgrades, and Management
 - [gomplate](https://github.com/hairyhenderson/gomplate) - A commandline Golang template processor
 - [swarmkit](https://github.com/docker/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.